PhKhang/BTLT-W08-01---Submission/README.md

 On `Main.java` open, click `Run current file` on Intellij IDEA or right click and hit `Run Java` in VSCode.
 The program's window will pop up.

 #### From runnable JAR file

+The jar file is available here because its size is 20.3MB and I do not have the knowledge nor time to reduce the size further😔: [GitHub](https://github.com/PhKhang/BTLT-W08-01---Submission/releases/tag/0.0.1)

 Open the directory containing the `.jar` file with Intellij IDEA.
 Right click and hit `Run ... .jar` option.
 The program's window will pop up.

 Or in the command line in a directory with the `.jar` file: